Mayor urges signups for street sweeping alerts system

 “The people of Louisville deserve clean streets.
 And we want to work with citizens to make sure they know when sweeping is happening so our streets get cleaned, and nobody has to get towed or ticketed.”

-Residents can subscribe to the alerts by going to www.louisvilleky.gov, entering their address in the MyLouisville box at the bottom of the page, and following the brief instructions for choosing text or email alerts.
+Residents can subscribe to the alerts by going to https://louisvilleky.gov/city-services/mylouisville and entering their address in the MyLouisville box and following the brief instructions for choosing email and/or text alerts (Note: You must at least enter an email address).
 They are also able to subscribe to reminders for Project Pickup junk collection dates.

 Subscribers are alerted one week in advance that street sweeping is scheduled for their general area.
 A second alert goes out the day before street sweeping to tell residents that their particular block is to be swept.
 The alerts are in addition to signs that are posted on affected streets on the business day preceding street sweeping.